How sustainable and animal-friendly is wool?

 To process wool into textiles, it must first be cleaned with chemicals to remove dirt and possible diseases.
 Cleaning alpaca fibre has traditionally required intensive chemical treatment, resulting in chemical discharges to water that can be up to 14 times greater than for conventional sheep wool.

 Our suppliers, however, are taking initiatives to reduce the impact of this.
-One of our suppliers, Michell is committed to using the EasyWash line, an eco-friendly cleaning method that uses enzymes to remove dirt and impurities from wool, reducing the need for harsh chemicals and making the process more sustainable.
+Michell is already using the EasyWash line, an eco-friendly cleaning method that uses enzymes to remove dirt and impurities from wool, reducing the need for harsh chemicals and making the process more sustainable.
 All chemicals used comply with OEKO-TEX and REACH standards, a guarantee that products are free of harmful chemicals and safe for humans and the environment.

-There are also circular innovations in water recycling systems that reduce waste water by collecting, filtering and reusing used water.
-For example, our supplier Inca Tops uses New Zealand's ANDAR system, which optimises water consumption during the washing process and recycles about 30% of used water for irrigation purposes, such as forestry and garden use.
-They also use arm dyeing machines that leads to significant water savings compared to traditional methods.
+Also circular water recycling systems are used to reduce waste water by collecting, filtering and reusing used water.
+Inca Tops uses New Zealand's ANDAR system, which optimises water consumption during the washing process and recycles about 30% of used water for irrigation purposes, such as forestry and garden use.
+They also use arm dyeing machines* that leads to significant water savings compared to traditional methods.

 Which labels reflect best practice